Wennington, London: History

 The parish included the Thameside area of Coldharbour, the Wennington Marshes and the village of Wennington.
 The Wennington parish became part of the Romford Poor Law Union in 1836.
 It was the smallest parish in the union with a population of 127.
 In 1875 the parish became part of the Romford rural sanitary district.
 In 1894 the Romford Rural District was created and Wennington gained a parish council.

 Following a county review order in 1934, and in anticipation of suburban house building, Wennington became part of an expanded Hornchurch Urban District and the parish council was abolished.
-In 1965, Hornchurch Urban District was abolished, and Wennington became part of the London Borough of Havering in Greater London.
+On 1 April 1965 the parish and Hornchurch Urban District were abolished, and Wennington became part of the London Borough of Havering in Greater London.
+At the 1951 census (one of the last before the abolition of the parish), Wennington had a population of 320.

 On 19 July 2022, Wennington was hit by a wildfire during the 2022 United Kingdom heat wave.
 At least 18 houses were burnt down and many others damaged, while around 90 families were evacuated from the village with a rescue centre set up in a nearby hotel.
 Around 15 fire engines and 100 firefighters were sent to the scene by London Fire Brigade.
 The fire reportedly started from a compost heap which spontaneously combusted, with flames subsequently spreading along a garden fence.

 Government

 Wennington is within the Dagenham and Rainham UK Parliament constituency.
-The current MP is Jon Cruddas of the Labour Party.
+The current MP is Margaret Mullane of the Labour Party.
 It forms part of the Rainham and Wennington electoral ward of Havering.
 The ward elects three councillors to Havering London Borough Council.
 All three of the councillors elected in the 2022 London local elections were the Conservative Party candidates.